 - an urgent application for a worldwide freezing injunction; and

-- jurisdiction and enforcement advice for a large social media company.
+- jurisdiction and enforcement advice for a large social media company; and

-She also spent time on secondment to the in-house legal team at Nestle UK providing advice in a broad range of commercial matters including leading negotiations to recover costs caused by a supplier’s breach of the contract.
+Sophie spent six months on secondment to the in-house legal team at Nestle UK where she provided advice on a range of commercial matters.
+This included leading negotiations to recover costs caused by a supplier’s breach of the contract, preparing updates for the board in relation to litigation and assisting with contesting a trademark claim.

 Property Damage